TexNet Research and the Center for Injection and Seismicity Research

-The TexNet Seismic Observatory and its research arm, the Center for Integrated Seismicity Research (CISR) at The University of Texas at Austin, is a multidisciplinary, trans-college research center managed by the Bureau of Economic Geology (BEG).
+The TexNet Seismic Observatory and the Center for Injection and Seismicity Research (CISR) at The University of Texas at Austin are multidisciplinary, trans-college research centers managed by the Bureau of Economic Geology (BEG) and are two vital parts of a whole.
 The overall goals of the TexNet-CISR collaborative are to collect high-quality data on earthquakes in Texas and conduct fundamental and applied research to better understand naturally occurring and potentially induced earthquakes and the associated risks.
-Our thoroughly integrated research program is studying the subsurface processes that may influence seismicity that will lead to better quantifications of the associated hazards and risks to the citizens and infrastructure of Texas.
+Our thoroughly integrated research program is studying the subsurface processes that may influence seismicity that will lead to better quantification of the associated hazards and risks to the citizens and infrastructure of Texas.
 A primary application of the data and research is to improve standards of practice resulting in the mitigation of seismicity that may stem from industrial activity.
 The highest priority is fact-based communication with stakeholders and rapid response to public concerns regarding seismicity.

 TexNet-CISR also manages the Regional Induced Seismicity Collaborative (RISC).
 The state geologic surveys of Texas, Oklahoma, Kansas, New Mexico, and Arkansas, in cooperation with the U.S. Department of Energy and the Ground Water Protection Council, have formed a collaborative research project to address the issues of induced seismicity in the southern midcontinent.
 RISC will serve as a collaboration platform to facilitate the sharing of effective practices on seismicity monitoring and research.
 More information about RISC can be found in the link to the right.